 C. F. Gritzner.
 South Carolina Ghost Lights and Legends.
 Blair, NC.
 2019.

-Have you ever stood on a dark, windy hilltop in the middle of the night, shivering in the cold, trying to keep warm with a Thermos flask of coffee, watching for lights in the ink-black sky; wondering whether those lights were from distant cars, aircraft, meteors, satellites, swamp-gas, extraterrestrial spacecraft, or pranksters with a flashing light rigged up on the roof of a parked car?
+Have you ever stood on a dark, windy hilltop in the middle of the night, shivering in the cold, trying to keep warm with a Thermos flask of coffee, watching for lights in the ink-black sky; wondering whether those lights were from distant headlights, aircraft, meteors, satellites, swamp-gas, extraterrestrial spacecraft, or pranksters with a flashing light rigged up on the roof of a parked car?

 Well if you were in Warminster in the nineteen-sixties and 'seventies (or even the 2000's in some cases) then you probably have.
 Charles Gritzner is someone who has shared that experience with you, although his lights are thousands of miles away in North Carolina.